nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 ##

-16. By executing the following command line:
+16. By executing the following command-line:

     `who | wc -l`.